Making an effective and sustainable diet plan can be daunting if you’re not equipped with the right information.

 Please feel free to like and/or share if you enjoyed it and/or feel someone you know may benefit from reading it.

 Best of luck with all your fitness goals and keep pushing forward towards that leaner, stronger, healthier version of yourself.

-Note: Never make changes to your diet before running it by your physician and/or a registered dietitian.
+Disclaimer: Never make changes to your diet before running it by your physician and/or a registered dietitian.
 This information is for healthy individuals, not in any disease state and for informational purposes only.
-Always put safety first!
+Always put your safety first!